 Clarkson, Love lead Cavs past Grizzlies 114-107

-The Cleveland Cavaliers didn’t panic when faced with a 12-point deficit early in the fourth quarter.

-Instead, the Cavaliers rallied to beat the Memphis Grizzlies 114-107 on Friday night, winning back-to-back games for the second time this season.

-Jordan Clarkson scored a season-high 33 points, and Kevin Love hit the go-ahead 3-pointer with just over a minute to play.
+CLEVELAND (AP) — Jordan Clarkson scored a season-high 33 points, Kevin Love hit the go-ahead 3-pointer with just over a minute to play and the Cleveland Cavaliers beat the Memphis Grizzlies 114-107 on Friday night.

-“We had a deficit, but we were able to fight back,” said Love, who had another 3-pointer earlier in the quarter.
-“We knew we had to get this one on our home floor.”

 Clarkson hit 12 of 17 shots, including 6 of 8 3-pointers.
 Love had 21 points, including five 3-pointers, and 13 rebounds.